 188.8.131.52.
 Reference Samples

 Arefian Z, Pishbin F, Negahdary M, Ajdary M. Potential toxic effects of Zirconia Oxide nanoparticles on liver and kidney factors.
 Biomedical Research.
 2015;26(1):89-97.

-Al-Kindi SG, Ali F, Farghaly A, Nathani M, Tafreshi R, editors.
-Towards real-time detection of myocardial infarction by digital analysis of electrocardiograms.
+Al-Kindi SG, Ali F, Farghaly A, Nathani M, Tafreshi R. Towards real-time detection of myocardial infarction by digital analysis of electrocardiograms.
 Biomedical Engineering (MECBME), 2011 1st Middle East Conference on; 2011: IEEE.